algolia/shipjs/GUIDE.md

 };
 ```

-With this configured, `shipjs release` will send messages to your Slack channel at the beginning and the end of the release.
+With this configured, `shipjs trigger` will send messages to your Slack channel at the beginning and the end of the release.

 ### `mergeStrategy`